U.S. bitcoin ATM operator to add Dai stablecoin, launch remittance service

-NEW YORK, June 26 (Reuters) - Coinsource, a Texas-based bitcoin ATM operator, will make the Dai stablecoin available on its machines this summer, in preparation for the launch of a full remittance service, a company official told Reuters.
+NEW YORK (Reuters) - Coinsource, a Texas-based bitcoin ATM operator, will make the Dai stablecoin available on its machines this summer, in preparation for the launch of a full remittance service, a company official told Reuters.

 MakerDao, a decentralized organization, issues Dai, which is a collateral-backed cryptocurrency that has a one-to-one soft peg to the U.S. dollar.